My current research interests involve:

 - "Relational and Non-Relational Models in the Entextualization of Bureaucracy".
 Computational Culture: a Journal of Software Studies No. 3, November 2013.

 - "The Platform as Exchange".
-To be presented at the 2016 biennial Internet, Politics, and Policy (IPP) conference, "The Platform Society", Oxford Internet Institute, September 2016.
+Internet, Politics, and Policy (IPP) conference, "The Platform Society", Oxford Internet Institute, September 2016.

 - "Big Data or Big Codata?
 Flows in Historical and Contemporary Data Practices".
-To be presented at Society for Social Studies of Science 4S/EASST, Barcelona, September 2016.
+Society for Social Studies of Science 4S/EASST, Barcelona, September 2016.

 - "Platforms or Exchanges?
-Financial Metaphors for Regulating the Collaborative Economy".
-To be presented at Society for the Advancement of Socio-Economics (SASE) Annual Conference, Berkeley, CA, June 2016.
+Financial Metaphors for Regulating the Collaborative Economy", Society for the Advancement of Socio-Economics (SASE) Annual Conference, Berkeley, CA, June 2016.

 - "Distinguishing Big Codata."
 Centre for Interdisciplinary Methodologies, University of Warwick, March 2nd, 2016.